Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 9 MACHU PICCHU–CUSCO

 Your entrance to MACHU PICCHU is included for a second day.
 Enjoy the tranquility of the morning, with free time to wander the ruins at your own pace and experience the magic that is Machu Picchu.
-After lunch, return to the Sacred Valley by TRAIN and continue on to Cusco.
+After lunch, return to the Sacred Valley by TRAIN TRIP and continue on to Cusco.

 Day 10 CUSCO

-This morning, learn more about the Incas and their struggle against invading Spaniards on your Cusco city TOUR, with visits to the imposing CATHEDRAL and the SANTO DOMINGO MONASTERY.
+This morning, learn more about the Incas and their struggle against invading Spaniards on your Cusco CITY TOUR, with visits to the imposing CATHEDRAL and the SANTO DOMINGO MONASTERY.
 A special treat is in store for you when you are greeted by a group of Andean musicians dressed in colorful Inca textiles.
-They will escort you on a PASACALLE through Cusco while playing traditional music and performing ancient dances—an experience you won’t soon forget!
-Also visit the semi-circular KENKO Amphitheater with its stone altars and labyrinth of passages, and the TEMPLE OF SACSAYHUAMAN, perched on a hillside overlooking Cusco.
+They will escort you on a PASACALLE (Andean Parade) through Cusco while playing traditional music and performing ancient dances—an experience you won’t soon forget!
+Also visit the semi-circular KENKO AMPHITHEATER with its stone altars and labyrinth of passages, and the TEMPLE OF SACSAYHUAMAN, perched on a hillside overlooking Cusco.
 It remains unfathomable how and when this fortress of gigantic stones—with some blocks weighing more than 350 tons—was built.
 The remainder of your day is free to explore at your leisure.
 Tonight, enjoy a special farewell dinner at a local restaurant.

 Day 11 CUSCO–LIMA–QUITO, ECUADOR